VolumeElement/VolumeElement.github.io/_posts/2023-07-31-hilberts-theorem-90.md

 like we wanted!

-*Here we have switched out our previous additive notation for multiplicitve notation because $L^\times$ is a multiplicative group; addition becomes multiplication and negation corresponds to multiplicative inverses.
+<sup>2: Here we have switched out our previous additive notation for multiplicitve notation because L<sup>&#215;</sup> is a multiplicative group; addition becomes multiplication and negation corresponds to multiplicative inverses.</sup>

 ## Parametrizing other integer triangles

-It was hinted by Elkies [4] that the same methodology that we used to parametrize Pythagorean triples may also be employed to describe the solutions of Diophantine equations defined by norms of elements of a quadratic field $\mathbb{Q}(\sqrt{d})$.
+It was hinted by Elkies [^4] that the same methodology that we used to parametrize Pythagorean triples may also be employed to describe the solutions of Diophantine equations defined by norms of elements of a quadratic field $\mathbb{Q}(\sqrt{d})$.
 A natural context to use this in geometry arises when finding all triangles with integer side lengths and an angle equal to $2\pi/3$.
 We begin by making use of the law of cosines with $\theta=2\pi/3$, this tells us that the side lengths of any such triangle must satisfy

 $$X^2+XY+Y^2=Z^2.$$